GhentCDH/novel_echoes_web/README.md

-# Diplomata Belgica
+# Novel Echoes web

-This repository contains the source code of the [Diplomata Belgica](https://www.diplomata-belgica.be/) database.
+This repository contains the source code of the [Novel Echoes](https://www.novelsaints.ugent.be/) database.

-The Diplomata Belgica database consists of a Symphony back-end connected to a MariaDB database and Elasticsearch search engine.
+The Novel Echoes database consists of a Symphony back-end connected to a MariaDB database and Elasticsearch search engine.
 The search and edit pages consist of Vue.js applications.

 ## Getting Started